tomrutgers/middleman-starter-netlify-cms/README.md

 ### Make it work on your machine

-Be sure to checkout the [middleman installation guide](https://middlemanapp.com/basics/install/)
+Be sure to check out the [middleman installation guide](https://middlemanapp.com/basics/install/)
 ```
 $ git clone https://github.com//tomrutgers/middleman-starter-netlify-cms
 $ cd middleman-starter-netlify-cms